 Which Is Better: SAP Analytics Cloud Advantages or Microsoft Power BI

-To sum it up, both prove to be great options for data visualization and business intelligence by offering users rich and powerful analytics and highly-effective BI infrastructures.
+To sum it up, both prove to be great options for business intelligence software by offering users rich and powerful analytics and highly-effective BI infrastructures.
 However, our SAP Analytics Cloud vs. Microsoft Power BI comparison analysis reveals that the former overtakes the latter by a slight point.

 SAP Analytics Cloud is more simple and easy-to-use, not to mention how it’s also highly accessible even to mobile users.
 It also has a broader user community, allowing new users to easily learn how to use the software via forums and online support.
 Moreover, it offers more affordable pricing plans geared to empower informed decisions for all business types.